amassiro/QCDScaleVariationLHE/README.md

 and do the same for all factorization/renormalization scale folders.

+Alternatively reweight one powheg production:

+ * in the first production do:

+    storeinfo_rwgt 1    ! to save in generation for reweight (0 after)
+    pdfreweight 1       ! (default 0) write extra pdf infos on LHEF

+ * then, after changing the renorm and fact scale (do a loop over different combinations):

+    storeinfo_rwgt 0    ! to save in generation for reweight (0 after)
+    pdfreweight 0       ! (default 0) write extra pdf infos on LHEF compute_rwgt 1    ! to reweight after

 Calculate with POWHEG (with matrix 2x/0.5x in fact and renorm same)

     ./ntupleMaker.exe   /home/amassiro/Generation/MINLO/POWHEG-BOX/WW/testAM_05_05/pwgevents.lhe      f0505.root